Envío gratis en $75+ (Sin Sub)

 To be specific, this succulent will do great in USDA zones 9 to 10.

-Like any other succulents, Haworthia Cooperi should also be grown in well-drained, sandy soil.
-You can either create your own soil mix by blending equal parts of regular potting soil, coarse sand, and perlite or shredded bark, or buy a commercially available cactus or succulent soil mix, then add perlite or pumice to promote better drainage.
+Haworthia Cooperi should also be grown in well-drained, sandy soil like any other succulents.
+You can create your own soil mix by blending equal parts of regular potting soil, coarse sand, and perlite with shredded bark or compost.
+You can also buy a commercially available cactus or succulent soil mix, then add perlite or pumice to promote better drainage.

-To do this, you just have to follow 3 simple steps:
+To propagate, you just have to follow 3 simple steps:

 Step 1: Get a few healthy leaves from a pest-free mother plant.